civican/legisinfo/42-1/bills/C-98/bill_text.md

     set out the number of serious incidents, as defined in subsection 57(1) of the `Canada Border Services Agency Act`, that the Commission was notified of under section 58 of that Act and contain information concerning their type, the provinces in which they are alleged to have occurred and whether charges were laid in respect of them.

-> **Explanatory Note**:
-> Existing text of subsection 45.52(1):
-> *Existing Text*:
-> > The Chairperson shall, within three months after the end of each fiscal year, submit to the Minister a report of the activities of the Commission during that year and its recommendations, if any.
-The Minister shall cause a copy of the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the day on which the Minister receives the report.

 ### Section 11

 The Act is amended by adding the following after section 45.57:

 ### Records of Complaints

-> **Explanatory Note**:
-> New.

 ## `Canada Border Services Agency Act`